 "Transgression" is the violation or breaking of laws.
-The "law" referred to here is the law mentioned in the Old Testament.
+The "law" referred to here is the laws mentioned in the Old Testament.
 Some have counted over 600 laws in the entire Bible; certainly that is a number far more than the Ten Commandments that many think it refers to.

-In this time of the church age, we are not under obligation to obey Old Testament laws:
+In this time of church history, we are not under obligation to obey Old Testament laws: